FoxShell/kodnet/DOCS.md

 ### Compile c# code

-kodnet allow C# code dompilation.
+kodnet allow C# code compilation.
 Take a look in this example

 ```foxpro
 TEXT TO m.code noshow